ektorasdev-zz/Vehicle-Detection/writeup_template.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 In order to create the final pipeline, after some experimentation with many functions, i've decided to apply another students pipeline as this gave me the best possible results.
-I used jeremy-shannons code to create it because as he correctly mentions there will be different size and positions in every image so we need to apply different start/stop positions.
+I used jeremy-shannons code to create it because as he correctly mentions there will be different size and positions in every image so we need to apply different start/stop positions and scaling.
 Here's a link to jeremys code: https://github.com/jeremy-shannon/CarND-Vehicle-Detection/blob/master/vehicle_detection_project.ipynb

+Except from the start/stop positions and scaling, my values for orientation, pixel_per_cell, cell_per_block, spatial size and bins are different from shannons with values of 9, 16, 4, (16,16) and 16 respectively.

 ### Here are three frames and their corresponding heatmaps: